hemant-apk/NetFrog/README.md

-NetFrog - Python Tool to Get your Network Information , Connection speed and Connected Devices in your Network.
+NetFrog - Python Tool to Get our Network Information , Connection speed and Connected Devices in our Network.
-This tool will also give a Report File with Your Network Details after scanning.
+This tool will also give a Report File with our Network Details after scanning.

 Modules Used :